keirond/libraries/kafka-producer-performance-testing/README.md

 - `plans/test-plan.yaml`
   - `vus`: number of virtual users, default = 0
   - `duration`: the time this script will be run, default = 0s
-  - `iterations`: the total number of messages will be handled, default = -1 meaning not limit.
+  - `iterations`: the total number of messages will be handled, default = -1 meaning not limit number of requests.
   - `producer.topic`: the topic name that message will be sent to. (required)